 End of course Viva Voce and Practical Examinations are held in London usually during early May each year prior to the President's Day / Graduation Day.

-A credit for each assignment essay (listed below) must be gained prior to the examination invitation.
-Any three starred* topics may be submitted as one essay attracting 1 Credit.
-The Society does not mark more than 2 essays per month.
+Each essay must be accepted by examiners prior to the examination invitation.
+Any three starred* topics may be submitted as one essay.

 COURSE FEE £4800.00 - may be paid as £2400 per annum or £1200 per six months.

 The course fee is based on the participant completing the course within the assigned 24 month period.It includes the setting and marking of 20 assignments per year at the rate of 2 per month (excluding December and August) and the examinations., but excludes expenses involved with travel and hotels associated with visits to London UK for the examination.
 Fees paid are non-returnable unless notice of cancellation is received 28 days prior to the commencement of any agreed term be it a one month, six-month or 12 month period.
 Courses commence on the first day of any month by arrangement (not August or December).

 The College will then review the application and inform the applicant accordingly.

 Successful applicants will be offered a place on the course to commence on the first day of any preferred month (not August or December).

 Having accepted the place, the student is required to pay a non-refundable holding fee of £200 within 5 days to secure it and guarantee that he/she will honour the reservation.
 This sum will be deducted from the first course fee paid.
 This holding fee will not be refunded if the student cancels his/her course.

 Accept for the holding fee all course fees are to be received by The College not less than 14 days prior to the commencement date.
 Please ensure that The Trichological Society receives the full fee (without transference deductions).